 If you backcountry ski you have heard the buzz surrounding the ski touring on Japan’s North Island, Hokkaido.
-Last year we succumbed to the siren call of “Japow" and went over to investigate.
-What we found Japanese backcountry skiing every bit as remarkable at the rumors had indicated.
-We skied endless, deep, untracked powder in well spaced trees, and even had a few sunny days where we could poke up onto the higher peaks such as Yotei and Furnaodake.
-What caught us by surprise was the warmth and hospitality of the Japanese people and the food became the third highlight of this beautiful experience.
+Several years back we began our annual pilgrimage to this amazing island.
+We have found Japanese backcountry skiing every bit as remarkable as all the hype suggests.
+On storm days we tour in endless, deep, untracked powder in well spaced trees, and on sunny days where we poke up onto the higher peaks such as Yotei and Furnaodake.
+Over time we have most come to appreciate the warmth and hospitality of the Japanese people and the food has become the third highlight of this beautiful experience.
+Speaking of warmth, the Onsens are an experience in their own right and we try to end each day by soaking in a different hot pool.
+An Onsen sampler if you will.

 We retain a flexible itinerary as the weather heavily dictates where it is most enjoyable and safest to ski each day.
 On stormy days, which are frequent in the Hokkaido backcountry we stick to tree-skiing and on days when the sun peaks out we can venture higher on the many volcanoes that dominate the landscape.
 Each day will end with the option to visit one of the many Onsens (hot springs) that Hokkaido is famous for.
 Tying it all together will be the amazing food that Japan is known for.